Upload your public key to your account settings.

-If you haven’t already done so, you will need to create your SSH Key by following the instructions in our guide on Setting up SSH Keys for use with Divio.
+If you haven’t already done so, you will need to create your SSH key.
+We recommend referring to GitHub's excellent guides on checking and generating SSH keys.

 Once your key has been set up, you will need to copy it from your computer and add it to the Divio Control Panel.
 You’ll only need to do this once per key.

 Log into your Divio Control Panel, and select your user account or organisation in the Context Menu.

 Select your profile picture, located in the top right corner of your screen, then Account Settings from the dropdown menu.

 Under the Your SSH Keys section, you will see whether an SSH key has already been assigned to your account.

 Under the Add a new SSH Key section, add a title and paste your SSH key in the Public Key section.

 Your Divio account will now recognise your computer as a trusted host, and you’ll be protected by encrypted communication for command-line operations between the two.